-Sen. Patty Murray’s bipartisan health care effort bogged down in spending bill negotiations
+Sen. Patty Murray’s bipartisan health care effort left out of spending bill

 A bipartisan effort to include legislation that would help shore up individual health-insurance markets will likely not be included in the proposed spending bill Congress is crafting.

 A health care bill crafted by Sens.
-Patty Murray, D-Wash., and Lamar Alexander, R-Tenn., pushed to the back burner when Congress tried to repeal the Affordable Care Act faces the prospect of another setback, this time a victim of budget-bill machinations.
+Patty Murray, D-Wash., and Lamar Alexander, R-Tenn., pushed to the back burner when Congress tried to repeal the Affordable Care Act received another blow, this time a victim of budget-bill machinations.

-The legislation has another chance with lawmakers scrambling to pass a spending bill by Saturday to fund the government through September.
+The legislation had another chance but Wednesday Congressional budget negotiators left it out of a spending bill to fund the government through September.
 Murray and Alexander, chairman of the Senate Committee on Health, Education, Labor and Pensions, drew up the legislation after President Trump ended payments reimbursing insurers for supplimenting copayments and deductibles for qualified insurance customers on the individual market.
 The bill would restore those cost-saving payments to insurers and give states more flexibility to regulate health insurance under the ACA, also known as Obamacare.

 Republicans have proposed a provision to withhold funds from insurance plans that provide abortions, which was rejected by Democrats and rankled some other Republicans who had worked on the bill.